IBM/ZOSVRG-BlackBox-Adv/README.md

 This Python code generates universal adversarial attacks on neural networks for the MNIST classification task under the black-box setting.
 For an image **x**, the universal attack **d** is first applied to **x** in the *arctanh* space.
 The final adversarial image is then obtained by applying the *tanh* transform.
 Summarizing, **x**<sub>adv</sub> = *tanh*(*arctanh*(2**x**) + **d**)/2

 Below is a list of parameters that the present code takes:
-1. optimizer: This parameter specifies the optimizer to use during attack generation.
+1. -optimizer: This parameter specifies the optimizer to use during attack generation.
 Currently the code supports ZOSGD and ZOSVRG.
-2. q:
+2. -q: The number of random vector to average over when estimating the gradient.
+3. -alpha: The optimizer's step size for updating solutions is alpha/(dimension of **x**)

 ## Example 1
 python3 Universal_Attack.py -optimizer ZOSVRG -q 10 -alpha 1.0 -M 10 -nStage 25000 -const 1 -nFunc 10 -batch_size 5 -mu 0.01 -target_label 4 -rv_dist UnitSphere